 The wall achieved its aim of deepening the entrance to the port, and the change in tidal flows led to the North Bull sandbank becoming today’s Bull Island.
 Most of the island is owned by Dublin City Council, but the Bull Wall remains the property of Dublin Port, having been designed by Ballast Board engineer George Halpin in 1819.
-While he did survey the bay in 1801 with a view to addressing the silting, the popular story that Captain William Bligh was responsible for the wall and its bounty is, apparently, a load of bull.
+While he did survey the bay in 1801 with a view to addressing the silting, the popular story that Captain William Bligh was responsible for the wall and its bounty is, it seems, a load of bull.

 The living may be easy, but telling the time isn’t.
 Summer began a couple of days ago, but the clocks changed to summer time just over a month ago.
 Except they didn’t: officially, we don’t have summer time.
 In 1968, Irish Standard Time was defined to be one hour ahead of GMT, and in 1971, winter time was defined to be the same as GMT.
 In practice, Irish time has mostly been the same as British time since the end of Summer Time in 1916 (the year it was introduced).
 Prior to that, the standard time across Ireland, as decreed in 1880, was Dublin Mean Time, which was 25 minutes and 21 seconds behind Greenwich Mean Time, with Dunsink Observatory as the reference point.